 Tracey is an experienced litigation solicitor and mediator.
 She is a History graduate of the LSE and converted to Law.
 She started her career in London and has been involved in voluntary work for many years.
 This has included working on Management Committees for community groups in East London and in Dorset.

 She has been on the governing board for a north Dorset secondary school for 14 years.
 Her role has included working on the Finance Committee, the Strategy Committee and chairing governor panel hearings.
 She is also a trustee of the Dorchester Child Contact Centre.

 Tracey has lived in Dorset for 21 years and raised her 3 children here.
 She continues to practice law at a local firm and has strong community ties.

-A marine biologist and educator, Sarah Welton has worked locally for the Dorset Wildlife Trust (until recently a Trustee), nationally for the Marine Conservation Society and internationally on marine education projects in the Bahamas, Malaysia, Mauritius and Seychelles.
+A marine biologist and educator, Sarah Welton has worked locally for the Dorset Wildlife Trust, nationally for the Marine Conservation Society and internationally on marine education projects in the Bahamas, Malaysia, Mauritius and Seychelles.
 She was a Poole Harbour Commissioner for 10 years and a Rescue Officer in the Lulworth Coastguard Team for over 30 years